Tanish2212/Team-Blog/README.md

 ![Each document chunk is summarized and added to the Pathway vector store](images/summary_module.png)

 During our experiments, we observed that a significant amount of API compute was being consumed in generating summaries for the RAPTOR module.
 This made the retrieval process costly and dependent on external APIs, creating scalability issues.
-To address this, we explored fine-tuning a smaller model to perform high-quality summarization locally.
+To address this, we explored fine-tuning a Small Language Models to perform high-quality summarization locally.

-While large models like **LLaMA 2-70B** or **405B** are powerful, they are often resource-intensive and impractical for cost-efficient inference.
+While LLM like **LLaMA 2-70B** or **405B** are powerful, they are often resource-intensive and impractical for cost-efficient inference.
 Instead, we fine-tuned **LLaMA-7B** using **Parameter Efficient Fine-Tuning (PEFT)** with **LoRA adapters** on an **Nvidia A100**.
 The objective was to generate high-quality summaries tailored to the **CUAD dataset** (Contract Understanding Dataset), which focuses on legal document understanding.

-By fine-tuning a smaller model, we achieved **on-par performance with larger models** while significantly reducing inference costs.
+By fine-tuning a small Language Models, we achieved **on-par performance with LLM** while significantly reducing inference costs.
 In some cases, our locally deployed summarizer even **outperformed** API-based solutions, making it a more scalable and efficient alternative.

 <p align="center" width="100%"><img src="images/Finetuning.png" width="500"></p>